top of page

 If you have someone in your life who is offering to carry your baby via surrogacy, there are a few considerations to keep in mind.

-Will You Use a Surrogacy Agency or Do an Independent Journey?
+1. Decide Whether You Will Use a Surrogacy Agency or Do an Independent Journey

 Part of a surrogacy agency’s job is matching intended parents with a surrogate.
 But what if you already have someone willing to be your surrogate, do you still need an agency?
 In short, it is always a good idea to work with surrogacy agencies if you are not familiar with surrogacy, or if you are someone who would like to have professionals manage the process.
 You can learn more about finding the right surrogacy agency for you in our related blog post.